HUMASoft/documentation/README/introduction/README.md

 **CANopen**

 CANopen is a high-level communication protocol, which is based in the CAN protocol introduced above.
 The protocol was developed, principally, for network applications integrated in vehicles.
-CANopen covers different fields,
+CANopen covers different fields including network programming, device description, interface definition or application profiles.
+Moreover, it provides a protocol that normalizes the communication between devices and applications from different suppliers.
+It is used in a wide range of industries, although it stands out in automatization applications.

+There are different levels inside these protocols, as it can be observed in the following picture.
+CAN covers the first two levels, which are the physical layer (it defines the lines used, the tensions, the nature of the high speed, etc.) and the data link layer.
+CANopen, on the other hand, cover five principal layers, which are the following: network layer (directioning